triniboii868/Pi-Vending-Machine-Portfolio/README.md

 # Setting up the Raspberry Pi Vend Machine

-Throughout this part of the project, we have taken a couple of steps to complete this raspberry Pi vending machine setup and have it fully functional.
+Throughout this part of the project, we have taken a couple of steps to complete this Raspberry Pi vending machine setup and have it fully functional.
 First, we prepared the breadboard with the initial setup connecting the board to the GPIO pins in the Raspberry Pi device to receive inputs by using its GPIO (General Purpose Input/Output) pins connected by F-M Wires as seen below.

 ![initial setup](https://github.com/user-attachments/assets/9f9924cf-387f-4195-a1b7-0a9946dd062b)